-- Passing the appropriate Praxis II Content test is required for admission to the Elementary Education and Special Education programs.
+- Passing the appropriate Praxis II Content test or passing the ACT with the composite score of 21 with a verbal/English score no less than 20 and a mathematics/quantitative score of no less than 19 is reguired for all programs.
 The Utah State Office of Education specifies the passing score for each test.
-Students will not be considered for admission if they do not meet the state specified passing score on the Praxis II.
+Students will not be considered for admission if they do not meet the state specified passing score on the Praxis II or ACT.

 - Sign up for an interview in the Advisement Center when you turn in application materials (the schedule will be available approximately one (1) month prior to the interview dates).